manfreddiaz/awesome-autonomous-vehicles/README.md

 * [[Stanford] - CS221 Artificial Intelligence: Principles and Techniques](http://stanford.edu/~cpiech/cs221/index.html) - Contains a simple self-driving project and simulator.
 * [[MIT] 6.S094: Deep Learning for Self-Driving Cars](http://selfdrivingcars.mit.edu/) -  an introduction to the practice of deep learning through the applied theme of building a self-driving car.
 * [[MIT] 2.166 Duckietown](http://duckietown.mit.edu/index.html) - Class about the science of autonomy at the graduate level.
 This is a hands-on, project-focused course focusing on self-driving vehicles and high-level autonomy.
 The problem: **Design the Autonomous Robo-Taxis System for the City of Duckietown.**
+* [[Coursera] Self-Driving Cars](https://www.coursera.org/specializations/self-driving-cars#about) - A 4 course specialization about Self-Driving Cars by the University of Toronto.
+Covering all the way from the Introduction, State Estimation & Localization, Visual Perception, Motion Planning.

 ## Papers
 By Topic Areas and Year of Publication / Submission